aslaahtp/Mini_project/README.md

 Getting Started
 To get started with the Rural Reach App, follow these steps:

-Clone this repository using git clone <repository-url>
-Install Flutter on your local machine.
+Clone this repository using git clone https://github.com/aslaahtp/Mini_project Install Flutter on your local machine.
 Run flutter pub get to install dependencies.
 Run the app using flutter run.